natelistrom/natelistrom.github.io/_posts/2024-04-02-beginning-middle-end-4.md

 #### Epiphany

-The epiphany momment isn’t, itself, the revelation of the answer to the question.
+The epiphany moment isn’t, itself, the revelation of the answer to the question.
 Rather, it’s the moment that establishes certainty that the answer _will_ be revealed.
 Hope is restored.

 The protagonist may discover the answer at this point, but it won't yet be revealed to the audience.